Seniors want better security at community housing building hit by 2 fires | CBC News

 Seniors want better security at community housing building hit by 2 fires

-Gladstone Terrace, a six-storey apartment building with 124 units located in Ottawa's Little Italy neighborhood, had two fires in the span of nine days in November.
+Gladstone Terrace, a six-storey apartment building with 124 units on Gladstone Avenue in Ottawa's Little Italy, had two fires in the span of nine days in November.

 She safely escaped the building but her daughter Angela Lu, who had just arrived when her mom exited the building, was alarmed by how black her medical mask was, inside and out.